fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ##### features.additional_queries

-Additional information to collect from hosts along with the host details.
+This is the additional information to collect from hosts along with the host details.
 This information will be updated at the same time as other host details and is returned by the API when host objects are returned.
 Users must take care to keep the data returned by these queries small in order to mitigate potential performance impacts on the Fleet server.

-- Optional setting (dictionary of key-value strings).
+- Optional setting (dictionary of key-value strings)
-- Default value: none (empty).
+- Default value: none (empty)
 - Config file format:
   ```
   features: